 Another possible source of affordable housing funds is the tourist development tax, also known as TDT.
 Although well-funded special interests and tourism executives oppose the use of TDT for affordable housing, Carlos disrupted the status quo and began calling for more flexibility on TDT spending.
 Historically, these resources have been almost exclusively used for tourism marketing and convention center construction.
 But Carlos believes it’s past time look for new ways to address Central Florida’s affordable housing crisis.

-Rent Control and Local Solutions
+Rent Stabilization and Local Solutions

 While Carlos is pushing the state to do everything it can to fund affordable housing, he knows that it won’t be enough to solve the issue.
 The severity of Florida’s housing crises, especially Central Florida’s, will require the attention of every level of leadership.
 That’s why he has worked hard to put solutions back into the hands of local government.
 The most important of these solutions is rent control.
 In times of emergency, cities need the power to control rent and cap housing costs in order to protect their citizens.
 Yet the state currently bans them from doing this for effective periods of time.
 In 2019, Carlos co-sponsored HB 6053 to remove this preemption to return local control on the issue.
 Carlos has also co-sponsoring legislation that allows counties to collect taxes to finance their own affordable housing initiatives.
 These funds would work much like the Sadowski Fund does at the state level, with the added precision local governments can bring to their home counties.